You have skipped the navigation, tab for page content

 That was how Penrith captain Isaah Yeo ended his speech after accepting the NRL Premiership Trophy for a third time on Sunday night.

-It was also the word that featured as the centre piece of a UFC-style championship belt the Panthers proudly unveiled after their epic 26-24 triumph against the Broncos and it was written beneath photos of each player on posters in the dressing room.
+It was also the word that featured as the centre piece of a WWE-style championship belt the Panthers proudly unveiled after their epic 26-24 triumph against the Broncos and it was written beneath photos of each player on posters in the dressing room.

 Penrith were confirmed as the greatest team of the salary cap era and one of the best of all time after overcoming the loss of star playmaker Jarome Luai to complete the biggest comeback in grand final history and win a third consecutive premiership.